 Better yet, you don’t even have to do the brainstorming!
-In this post, I’ve taken care of all of that for you.
-I’m going to:
+In this post, I’ve taken care of all of that for you with:

 You can see a more complete list at the end of this post, but here is my curated mix of the serious, the sophisticated, and the downright silly:

 In July we celebrate, America, parents, and cows.
 (Image source)

 While it’s always a good idea to include diversity, equity, and inclusion marketing in your plans year-round, there are a few observances specifically in July that you won’t want to miss:

 July was proclaimed Minority Mental Health Month in 2008 by the US House of Representatives.
 This helps ensure that not only do people of color have access to adequate mental healthcare, but also that health professionals are culturally aware, empathetic, non-judgmental, and able to properly diagnose each patient who walks into their office.